 The day your child comes home from the hospital with you will be one of the happiest days of your life, but that doesn’t necessarily mean it’s the end of the adoption process.
 After adopting a baby in New Mexico, you’ll have to undergo the finalization hearing.
 This is when a judge hears your case and issues a final decree of adoption.
 In other words, he or she will grant you legal and permanent custody of your child.

 Once your adoption finalization hearing is finished, congratulations!
 You’ll be finished with the legal side of the adoption process, and all that’s left is to keep the channels of communication open with your child and to make sure they know that adoption is something to be proud of.
-To learn more about adopting a baby in New Mexico with our agency, please call American Adoptions at 1-800-ADOPTION.
+To learn more about adopting a baby in New Mexico with our agency, please call American Adoptions at 1-800-ADOPTION or contact us online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.